rashodkorala/bandumanamperi-cms/README.md

 1. Navigate to **Projects** in the sidebar
 2. Click **New Project**
-3. Fill in project details manually:
+3. Fill in project details manually
-   - Title, subtitle, category
-   - Problem and solution descriptions
-   - Features and technology stack
-   - Upload multiple images
-   - Add links (live URL, GitHub, case study)
-   - Add roles
-   - Mark as featured
 4. (Optional) Use individual AI generation buttons for specific fields
 5. Click **Create Project**

-### Adding Photos
+### Photography Management

 #### Single Photo Upload